Oregon Court Records

 Responding to an Oregon Uniform Citation and Complaint depends on whether you were cited for a crime or a violation.
 This is indicated at the top of the ticket.
 If you are being cited for a violation, you can choose to:

 - Appear in person to enter a No Contest Plea.
 This should be done before or on your court appearance date.
-Based on your driving record, the type of offense being cited and other factors, a Court's clerk may be able to assess a fine lower than the full amount.
+Based on your driving record, the type of offense being cited, and other factors, a Court clerk may be able to assess a fine lower than the full amount.
 If not, then you may pay the presumptive fine amount.

-- Plea of No Contest can be entered via a written submission.
-You may need to complete option 2 on the reverse of the ticket and send it to the court, with the fine amount and a written explanation.
+- A plea of No Contest can be entered via a written submission.
+You may need to complete option two on the reverse of the ticket and send it to the court, along with the fine amount and a written explanation.

-Both of these pleas may result in a Guilty finding by the court, are seen as convictions and may result in the convictions being reported to the Oregon DMV and entered into your record.
+Both of these pleas may result in a Guilty finding by the court, which is seen as a conviction.
+The convictions may be reported to the Oregon DMV and entered into your record.
 You can decide to pay the Oregon traffic ticket judicial department ePay service.

 Contesting a Traffic Ticket in Oregon

-§ If you wish to plead "Not Guilty" to the violation, you can appear in court on your date to enter your plea and request for a trial.
+§ If you wish to plead "Not Guilty" to the violation, you can appear in court on your date to enter your plea and request a trial.
 You may be notified of a date and time to appear for trial.
-If you are retaining the services of an attorney, then the court should be informed no later than 10 days prior to the trial.
-If you are found "Not Guilty"," then the charges may be dismissed, and you may not be liable for any fines or penalties.
+If you are retaining the services of an attorney, then the court should be informed no later than 10 days before the trial.
+If you are found "Not Guilty", the charges may be dismissed, and you may not be liable for any fines or penalties.
 You may still have to settle Court fees.
 You can enter your "Not Guilty" plea by written submission.
-You may need to complete option 3 on the ticket and send it to the court.
+You may need to complete option three on the ticket and send it to the court.
 This waives your right to a court appearance, and you may have to wait for the court's decision.
 A notice may be sent to you.

 What to Expect in an Oregon Traffic Court

-You may qualify for Trial by Affidavit and may need to contact the court to determine this.
-If you are eligible, then you can submit a written plea to the judge by the court date.
-The officer may also submit a written statement, and the judge may make a decision.
+You may qualify for Trial by Affidavit and must contact the court to determine this.
+You can submit a written plea to the judge by the court date if eligible.
+The officer may also submit a written statement, and the judge may decide.
 You may be notified and are bound by the decision.
-Failure to appear on a citation may result in a guilty verdict against you, and you may be liable for the full fine, a failure to appear fee, and any other penalty passed by the judge.
+Failure to appear on a citation may result in a guilty verdict against you, and you may be liable for the full fine, a failure to appear fee, and any other penalty imposed by the judge.

 How to Prepare for Traffic Court in Oregon